lanl-aea/waves/docs/tutorial_cubit_abaqus.rst

 5. Review the ``cubit`` and ``abaqus`` tutorials and compare them against the :ref:`tutorial_simulation_waves` files.

 The structure has changed enough that a diff view is not as useful.
-Instead the contents of the new SConscript files is duplicated below.
+Instead the contents of the new SConscript files are duplicated below.

 .. admonition:: waves-tutorials/tutorial_cubit/cubit